websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-virtual-product.md

     * **Cost**: 0.00
 1. Click _Save_.
 (If Promo Price and Cost fields are left as 0.00, no discounts or promotions are applied at this point.)
 1. Click _Price List_ to apply this product to any existing [Price Lists](../../managing-prices/adding-products-to-a-price-list.md).
+1. To set inventory, click the _Inventory_ sub-tab and set the appropriate quantities in each warehouse.
+Click the _Save_ button for every warehouse that is updated.

 To learn more about pricing see: [Introduction to Pricing](../../managing-prices/introduction-to-pricing.md)